 “I am logging in right now under your account, and miss, I am not having a problem.”

 To my credit, I did not throw the phone, even though I had been holding it to my ear for over a half hour.
-On the other end, an IT colleague at work tried to tell me that my computer program should be working perfectly.
+On the other end, the IT guy tried to tell me that my computer program should be working perfectly.
 And yet, as I watched, even as he spoke, it wasn’t.

 I tried to keep the exasperation from my voice.
 “I’m sitting right here,” I said evenly, “working on this, and still having trouble.”
 I went step-by-step through the process I was using.
 “And…now it doesn’t work.”